RenaKunisaki/CSL-JoystickCameraControl/README.md

 * Invert: Moves in the opposite direction of the input.
 * Dead Zone: Inputs less than this will be ignored.
 Useful for old joysticks that jitter when not actually being moved.
 * Offset: Added to the input (before dead zone).
 Useful for joysticks that have a slider whose neutral point isn't the centre.
+* Smoothing: Whether to use Unity's input smoothing feature.

 Also, the current inputs are shown, so you can see which is which.
+You can also reset the camera to a sane state in case it gets stuck somewhere.

 ## Modifiers
 You can add modifier keys to each input, to use one axis for multiple controls.
 Each modifier specifies a button, and whether the input is active when that button is held, or not held.